 OCFM plans to rehabilitate the Carnegie Library and occupy it with relocated departments.
 The Carnegie Building has been vacant since the SCSD returned the property to Onondaga County.
-This building is registered as a historical place and the unique property is an irreplaceable asset.
+This is an Historical registered unique property that is an irreplaceable asset.
 The timing of this is perfect as it allows for the future planning in consolidation of departments and the reorganization of our public services at the Civic Center.

-THOCFM performed performed all the program studies and architectural design to minimize cost.
+We will perform all the program studies and architectural design in our department to minimize cost.
 We will rehabilitate and restore conditions rather than replace.
 We will promote open floor planning, sustainable environments and current technologies.
 We will enhance efficiency, safety and security that the relocated departments don't have options for in their present locations as well as provide the connection to the public and the potential for intermunicipal endeavors.
 The project design was completed, the public bids for construction awarded and the construction began April 11, 2022.
-Expected completion is early 2023
+Expected completion is May 2023